-TASK #1: SEA FLOOR MAPPING AND SEARCH AREA DEFINITION (140 Points)
+TASK #1: SEA FLOOR MAPPING AND SEARCH AREA DEFINITION (100 Points)

-- Conduct a scan of the area, from the North to South and East to West directions (autonomous or manual). - Determine the dimensions of the area in square centimeters (autonomous or manual) - Mark the boundaries of the identified area using four markers. - Add a label with the date of the discovered data.
+- Conduct a scan of the area, from the North to South and East to West directions (autonomous or manual). - Mark the boundaries of the identified area using four markers. - Add a label with the date of the discovered data.